Naereen/A-JavaScript-interpreter-for-the-NumWorks-calculator/README.md

 ## Example of a tiny JavaScript test file

-The example below runs now correctly and showcases a decreasing then increasing brightness, with small pauses between every change:
+The example below runs now correctly and showcases a few iterations of decrease then increase in brightness, with small pauses between every change:

 For a more complete and length example, see [`src/test.js`](src/test.js).